socs-kul/socs-kul.github.io/_exercises/2-advanced-c-asm.md

 ## Elements of the array

 So now we know that the `classes` variable points to the first element of the array.
-That means that if we want to read or write that value, we can just write `*classes`, as we've done with other pointers.
+That means that if we want to read or write that value, we can just dereference the pointer with `*classes`, as we've done with other pointers.

 But how can we access the other elements of the array?
 Since we know that they are placed next to each other in memory, we can simply add an offset to the starting pointer to access further elements!
 If we want to get the